 The college does not maintain a health center.
-Students who are having a health problem should be seen by their family physician, or they can visit the Urgent Care Center at either Cox North or Cox South-Turner Building, the Health department or a doctor of their choice.
+Students who are having a health problem should be seen by their family physician, Urgent Cares, or Emergency Departments.
 The Emergency Departments at Cox North and Cox South are available to provide services to students who need emergency health care.
 The college does not have a health insurance plan for students.
 Students who need medical attention are responsible for their own medical expenses.